wazuh/wazuh-documentation/source/user-manual/elasticsearch/troubleshooting.rst

   WAZUH_VERSION="v|WAZUH_CURRENT|"

-Using the Kibana version and the Wazuh version, you can find the correct plugin in `compatibility matrix <https://github.com/wazuh/wazuh-kibana-app/#wazuh---kibana---open-distro-version-compatibility-matrix>`_.
+Using the Kibana version and the Wazuh version, you can find the correct plugin in the `compatibility matrix <https://github.com/wazuh/wazuh-kibana-app/#wazuh---kibana---open-distro-version-compatibility-matrix>`_.

 No template found for the selected index pattern
 ------------------------------------------------